felleg/felleg.gitlab.io-backup/content/posts/20231021-my-book-ratings-explained.md

 cover: /img/two-thumbs-up.jpg
 ---

-It has occurred to me that after reviewing 52 books, I haven't taken the time to explain my rating scale.
+It has occurred to me that after reviewing 52 books, I hadn't yet taken the time to explain my rating scale.
 Indeed, at the end of every review, I give a score that ranges from: